Ultimate Book of Spells: Episodes

-In the U.S. DVD release of this series, "Solo Sorceress" is not the final episode and occurs significantly earlier in the play order.
+In the U.S. DVD release of this series, "Solo Sorceress" is not the final episode as the episode occurs significantly earlier in the play order.

 Production

 On 19 April 2001, BKN pre-sold the series to CBBC in the United Kingdom.

 On 20 June 2002, Toon Disney purchased the North American broadcast rights for the series.

 In 2021, the show started airing on London Live in the United Kingdom.

-Home Media
+Home media

 United Kingdom

-In the United Kingdom, Universal Pictures UK released two VHS volumes.
+In the United Kingdom, Universal Pictures Video released two VHS volumes.
 The first - "Three is a Charm", was released in 2002, and the second: "Solo Sorceress" was released on 21 April 2003.
 A double-pack containing both tapes was also released.

 "Three is a Charm" was later released on DVD by Universal on 10 May 2004.

 United States

 A VHS tape containing two episodes titled "The Mystic Gem" was released at an unknown date.

 Budget distributor Digiview Entertainment released three DVDs each containing four episodes in 2007, titled "Three's a Charm", "Fire with Fire" and "Out of Shape".

 Mill Creek Entertainment released a two-disc boxset containing all 26 episodes on 5 January 2010.